-Houseofficer Salaries and Benefits Resident salaries are similar for all members of the Council of Boston Teaching Hospitals; rates are adjusted annually to account for cost of living.
+- - Houseofficer Salaries and Benefits Resident salaries are similar for all members of the Council of Boston Teaching Hospitals; rates are adjusted annually to account for cost of living.
 Training conditions and work schedules follow the guidelines of the Residency Review Committee for Surgery of the Accreditation Council on Graduate Medical Education.
 The program provides a wide range of benefits, including malpractice insurance coverage, on-call meals, and short- and long-term disability insurance.
 The program also offers the opportunity to purchase several types of health, dental, and life insurance.
-Each resident is allotted four weeks of vacation per year; all chief residents are allotted travel to one conference.
+Each resident is allotted three weeks of vacation per year; all chief residents are allotted travel to one conference.
 In addition, the program has a liberal leave of absence policy for residents who are new parents, require medical leave, or need to care for a seriously ill family member.
-BIDMC also offers several resources to promote work/life balance and overall wellness.
 Licensure All residents and clinical fellows appointed to the Beth Israel Deaconess Surgical Service must have either a current limited license or a full license to practice medicine in the Commonwealth of Massachusetts.
 Applications for the limited license may be obtained from the Surgery Education office.
 Limited licenses must be renewed every year, up to a maximum of five years.
 The cost of the license is \$100 annually.
+Applications for full licensure should be made directly to the Massachusetts Board of Registration in Medicine, 200 Harvard Mill Square, Suite 330, Wakefield, MA 01880; mass.gov/massmedboard.org.
+Application Process and Deadline

-Application Process and Deadline The Beth Israel Deaconess Medical Center Surgical Residency Program participates in the Electronic Residency Application Service (ERAS).
+The Beth Israel Deaconess Medical Center Surgical Residency Program participates in the Electronic Residency Application Service (ERAS).
 The program selects interns through the National Resident Matching Program (NRMP) in accordance with the policies established by the NRMP.
 The deadline for receipt of all application documents is November 1.
 All applicants are required to pass USMLE Step-2 before starting in a first-year position.
 Please note that the program supports J-1 visas for foreign trainees.
 Interviews Each application is reviewed with an eye toward a combination of overall academic excellence, leadership ability, career-development potential, and personal character.
 Qualified individuals will be invited to interview.
-Interviews are held on select Wednesdays and some Saturdays from November through January.
+Interviews are held on select Wednesdays from November through January.
 No interviews are scheduled without an invitation, and no individual interviews are scheduled outside of the scheduled sessions.
-All candidates who are invited to interview must contact the Surgery Education office (617.632.9236 or surgedu@bidmc.harvard.edu) to confirm acceptance of the invitation.

-"The culture was intensely focused on providing the best patient care possible and I've always tried to maintain that focus." - Richard Hodin, MD (1990), Chief for Academic Affairs of the Department of Surgery; Surgical Director, MGH Center for Inflammatory Bowel Disease; Chief of Endocrine Surgery, Massachusetts General Hospital; Professor of Surgery, Harvard Medical School
+All candidates who are invited to interview must contact the Surgery Education office (617.632.9236 or surgedu@bidmc.harvard.edu) to confirm acceptance of the invitation. - "The culture was intensely focused on providing the best patient care possible and I've always tried to maintain that focus." - Richard Hodin, MD (1990), Chief for Academic Affairs of the Department of Surgery; Surgical Director, MGH Center for Inflammatory Bowel Disease; Chief of Endocrine Surgery, Massachusetts General Hospital; Professor of Surgery, Harvard Medical School